4renginy/Module5-PyBer_Analysis_Matplotlib/README.md

 When we partilularly run the data between Jan 2019 - Apr 2019 we found; <br>

-PyBer_fare_summary.png
 ![](https://github.com/4renginy/Module5-PyBer_Analysis_Matplotlib/blob/main/analysis/PyBer_fare_summary.png)
 ![](https://github.com/4renginy/Module5-PyBer_Analysis_Matplotlib/blob/main/analysis/Total_Fares_by_date%26type.PNG)

 ## conclusion
-Looking at the results the company is doing a good job however the following suggestions might help the raise the total fare amount
+Looking at the results the company is doing a good job however the following suggestions might help the raise the total fare amount<br>
-1-Graph shows at the beginning of Jan total fares are down in Urban and Suburban cities, a promotion for that period of time might raise the total fares.
+1-Graph shows at the beginning of Jan total fares are down in Urban and Suburban cities, a promotion for that period of time might raise the total fares<br>
-2-Rural and suburban cites have significantly lower amount of drivers, some of the following items would help to increase the driver count
+2-Rural and suburban cites have significantly lower amount of drivers, some of the following items would help to increase the driver count<br>
-						a-running some promotions like signup bonuses
+						a-running some promotions like signup bonuses<br>
-						b-providing smart phones and app usage support for the drivers c-helping potential drivers with car rental or lease
+						b-providing smart phones and app usage support for the drivers<br>
+						c-helping potential drivers with car rental or lease<br>

-3-Rural and suburban cities have significantly high fares than the urban cities, if we can lower the fares, we would be more competative against our competators
+3-Rural and suburban cities have significantly high fares than the urban cities, if we can lower the fares, we would be more competative against our competators<br>